rnelson0/puppet-local_user/README.md

 * When no `$comment` is provided, the comment field will contain the username.

-* The encrypted string is processed via sed using '/' seperators.
-You MUST escape any '/' characters.

 * If the specified groups do not exist and or not created elsewhere in your catalog (or ordered incorrectly), you will receive errors preventing the user from being created.
 Set the parameter `manage_groups` to `true` and the groups will be managed and ordered within `local_user`.
 The error looks like:
 ````
 Error: Could not create user rnelson0: Execution of '/usr/sbin/useradd -c Rob Nelson -g rnelson0 -G wheel